ryansolid/babel-plugin-jsx-dom-expressions/README.md

 ### on(eventName) / model

 These will be treated as event handlers expecting a function.
-All lowercase are considered directly bound events and camelCase for delegated.
+All lowercase are considered directly bound events(Level 1) and camelCase for delegated.
 The syntax and usage for delegation is still experimental.
 The model which can be the same node or closest ancestor is passed to delegated events as second argument.

 ```jsx
 <ul>